 Lists of KDL-curated research websites geared toward students in K-12 to help with their homework needs.

-Special card just for students living in or attending school in the KDL service area.
-No co-signer needed.
+Special card just for students and teachers living in, attending school, or teaching in the KDL service area.
+No co-signer needed for students.

 Request a personalized list of recommended books.
 Tell us what you like to read, and we'll create a list of recommendations just for you.